Why Microservices Matter

 The evolution to a microservices-based architecture was natural — after all, it significantly improves software delivery and productivity, benefitting both developers and the organizations for whom they work.

-When developers have hundreds or thousands of workloads with multiple instances for each service, it can create a huge management burden that’s overly complex and significantly affects time to market and software delivery performance, which impacts the profitability of an organization, said Dilleswara Anupoju, principal software architect and engineer at Comcast, during a presentation at the virtual 2020 Cloud Foundry Summit North America.
+When developers have hundreds or thousands of workloads with multiple instances for each service, it can create a huge management burden that’s overly complex and significantly affects time to market and software delivery performance.
+This impacts the profitability of an organization, said Dilleswara Anupoju, principal software architect and engineer at Comcast, during a presentation at the virtual 2020 Cloud Foundry Summit North America.

 Service mesh, which manages service communication in a microservices-based system, offloads all of the infrastructure and operational complexities from the application code so developers can focus on writing code rather than getting bogged down in infrastructure plumbing, he said.